bwbguard/M5Stack-Core2-MediaPlayer/README.md

 I've updated the GUI to make it slightly nicer to use.

-No special licencing other than what is required by the listed sources above, or Arduino.
+No special licensing other than what is required by the listed sources above, or Arduino.
 My additions are free to use for all.
 Enjoy.